 - Worrying over the fluctuations takes time away from working on the blog.
 Less time working on the blog leads to less blog content, attracts less new readers, and leads to less visitor activity.

-The answer is simple, really.
+The answer here is simple.
 Monitor Stats periodically - not constantly.
-Watch for trends, and know how to interpret the trends.
+Watch for trends, and learn how to interpret the trends.
 Spend more time working on your blog, because that's where the value of your blog lies.